dhorbunov-playq/tc_unity_script/README.md

 #### BuildStepsData Format ####

-Build Steps Data set in Json format.
+`Build Steps Data` set in Json format.
 It has 2 root nodes: `BuildParams` and `Steps`.

 `BuildParams` apply on start of `TCUnityBuild` work.
-All of it is optional.
-Possible params:
+All fields are optional.
+Possible settings:
 * `AndroidSdkPath` - path to AndroidSdk folder;
 * `AndroidNdkPath` - path to AndroidNdk folder;
 * `JdkPath` - path to Jdk folder;